-- Week 1 (Oct.
-5 – 9): What is Marine Science?
+- Week 1 (Feb.
+1 – 5): What is Marine Science?

-- Week 2 (Oct.
-12 – 16): What is a Hypothesis?
+- Week 2 (Feb.
+8 – 12): What is a Hypothesis?

-- Week 3 (Oct.
-19 – 23): Crustaceans
+- Week 3 (Feb.
+15 – 19): Crustaceans

-- Week 4 (Oct.
-26 – 30): Erosion
+- Week 4 (Feb.
+22 – 26): Erosion

-- Week 5 (Nov.
-2 – 6): Tidal Pools and What Lives in Them
+- Week 5 (March 1 – 5): Tidal Pools and What Lives in Them

-- Week 6 (Nov.
-9 – 13): What is a Marine Ecosystem?
+- Week 6 (March 8 – 12): What is a Marine Ecosystem?

-- Week 7 (Nov.
-16 – 20): What is Coral?
+- Week 7 (March 15 – 19): What is Coral?

 - Week 8 (March 22 – 26): How is it All Connected?

-- Week 9 (Dec.
-7 – Dec.
-11): Virtual Field Trip to The Reef Institute or Manatee Lagoon
+- Week 9 (March 29 – April 2): Virtual Field Trip to The Reef Institute or Manatee Lagoon

 - Week 10 (April 5 – 9): Virtual Field Trip to The Reef Institute or Manatee Lagoon

 *Please note, the start date for late registrations may change depending on staffing availability.
 After registering online, late registrants will be contacted by the Manatee Lagoon team directly to confirm the date of their first live lesson.

-- Teachers registering to participate via Google Meet are responsible for sending the link each week for the presenter to join at the scheduled time.
-The teacher must email the link to the designated email address listed in their registration confirmation/receipt at least one hour before the start of their weekly lesson.
+- Teachers registering to participate via Google Meet or Zoom are responsible for sending the link each week for the presenter to join at the scheduled time.
+The teacher must email the link to the designated email address listed in their registration confirmation/receipt at least 1 hour before the start of their weekly lesson.
 If the link is not received on time, the lesson may be missed and cannot be rescheduled.

 - Teachers registering to participate via WebEx Events will be sent a link to join each weekly lesson by the Manatee Lagoon team by the Friday before each weekly lesson begins.
 We kindly ask that you check your school’s network policies to ensure you are able to access WebEx Events in advance of the first session.